 Books today come in many different forms and likewise can be purchased in a variety of ways – including rentals.
 Deciding which is the most a) cost-efficient and b) the easiest way for your student to use it are important factors.
 Textbooks can cost as much as a few hundred dollars each.
 (Please note that some professors will insist on the newest edition of a textbook simply because it is how they make money; therefore last year’s edition may not be considered sufficient; regardless of the fact that the changes in its material may be minuscule and a used edition may be far cheaper.)
 Some students may appreciate being able to mark up and highlight a textbook, while others may be satisfied with an online edition.
 Some professors have packets that come in sealed plastic and can be rather costly as well.
 Sometimes new books are required, because of an online code that comes with the book.

 Another option for buying, selling or renting books is Chegg.com, ecampus.com, and Bookbyte.
 There is also a bookstore, Textbook Solutions, right across from campus that also does all of this.
 Students can use their UCF email to get six months of Amazon Prime Student (free shipping) for free and then for only $50 a year.
 And yes, Amazon rents books too.
 There’s also a UCF textbook exchange for students looking to rent/sell/buy textbooks or looking for used textbooks called UCF Textbook Exchange.
+Another popular option is not buying the textbook at all and finding free PDF versions.
+This has saved some of our interns hundreds of dollars.
 It is, as I said above, a matter of weighing the options.
 I personally think renting is the least expensive way to go.

 Tune in at the end of the semester for thoughts on what to do with those used books so they don’t just gather dust under the bed.